mia-platform/documentation/docs/development_suite/use-cases/grpc.md

 To expose the server with the Envoy API Gateway, you can [create an endpoint](/development_suite/api-console/api-design/endpoints.md) on `/` which point to the `grpc-service` microservice, and pick the container port that binds the gRPC controller.

 :::tip
-Ensure that the _Use downstream protocol_ flag in the [_Advanced_ section](/development_suite/api-console/api-design/endpoints.md#manage-advanced-endpoint-parameters) is flagged, to ensure that the protocol used is inferred from the incoming request, allowing the protocol HTTP/2 to be used effectively.
+Make sure that the _Use downstream protocol_ flag (in the [Endpoint settings _Advanced_ tab](/development_suite/api-console/api-design/endpoints.md#manage-advanced-endpoint-parameters)) is flagged, this ensures that the `HTTP` protocol version is inferred from the incoming request, allowing the protocol HTTP/2 to be used effectively.
 :::

 When using Envoy, the endpoint accepts also requests with HTTP/2 protocol, allowing to use gRPC clients.